 To review your current usage, check the dashboard summary.
 Look for counts on files, video generation minutes, and remaining quota.
 The response field shows recent activity, letting you gauge how rapidly you approach limits.
 If you spot a test label like apidogs in the logs, treat it as a non-production marker.
 Verification status also appears here and should be completed to unlock additional access.

 Maximize free-tier value with these steps: plan prompts to minimize runs, generate short video samples, and delete unused files to free space.
 Use the environment and settings to keep file sizes small and speed up processing.
-You must delve into the guide to learn how to access the full feature set and, if needed, upgrade after verification.
+You must explore into the guide to learn how to access the full feature set and, if needed, upgrade after verification.

 Create videos with Veo 3 free templates and stock assets

-Start with a free Veo 3 template and mix in stock assets to finish a ready-to-share video in minutes. using the built-in prompt helps you map your message to a clear visual arc, then export directly. for a quick setup, pick a template with a matching aspect and drop in your text and visuals to see results fast. youre able to keep it lean and avoid paying for extra assets by sticking to free resources, just as you streamline your workflow.
+Start with a free Veo 3 template and mix in stock assets to finish a ready-to-share video in minutes. using the built-in prompt helps you map your message to a clear visual arc, then export directly. for a quick setup, pick a template with a matching aspect and drop in your text and visuals to see results fast. youre able to keep it lean and avoid paying for extra assets by sticking to free resources, just as you simplify your workflow.

 Choose one of the free options aligned with your topic, then swap in your photos, clips, and logos. you can adjust the vertex-style transitions and pacing to keep viewers engaged, and you can do it without paying for extra assets. to keep files organized, store project media in gcloud and link the assets to the document for easy sharing with teammates. this workflow works well for students and everyone delivering quick explainers, with more control over details and timing.